 Society of Motor Manufacturers and Traders

 Metro Bank plc

-- Leading for Xoserve in its selection of a vendor as its managed security provider and drafting the contract for the appointment.
+- Advising Xoserve in relation to its selection of a vender as its managed security provider and drafting the contract for the appointment.

 Cloud Imperium Games